 Reasoning on the basis of identified properties

 The suggestion is that there is a subtle but vital difference between recognising relationships in particular situations, and perceiving relationships as instantiations of general properties which can apply in many different situations.
 This implies, we argue, that structural thinking must be thought of as a part of a continuum.
 Put another way, because language is necessarily general, it is very difficult to tell from a learners’ words whether they are dwelling totally in the specific and the particular, are vaguely aware of the particular as a special or particular case of something more general, or are aware of the particular as an instantiation of a general property.
 A useful language for discussing this issue is provided by variation theory (Marton & Booth 1997, Marton & Trigwell 2000, Marton & Tsui 2004) whose roots go back to Aristotle.
 Marton claims that learning is associated with discerning variation among proximal events.
 Human beings naturally detect similarity through becoming aware of variation.
 The critical features for variation to be detected seem to be that there is juxtaposition of variation in close proximity of time if not place, or some other reason for attending to the multiplicity, and that the variation be in some but not too many dimensions at once, and that the range of variation displayed be comprehensible.
 Thus varying four different aspects at the same time, and using elements which are unfamiliar, is unlikely to promote awareness of possible variation.
 This idea is particularly powerful in mathematics, because variables and their variation are our stock in trade.
 Furthermore, in mathematics we like to vary whatever can vary, so rather than considering given dimensions of variation we also think about what dimensions can possibly be varied, and in what ways they can vary.
 Marton’s use of dimensions of variation is too general, so we use dimensions-of-possible-variation and range-of-permissible-change to capture the qualities of variation arising in mathematics (Watson & Mason 2005, Mason & Johnston-Wilder 2005).
 Thus, for example, when considering counting, a dimension of possible variation is the magnitude of the number, and the range of permissible change is limited to whole positive integers – although magnitude of number in other contexts has other possible ranges of change.
 The cardinal number arrived at when counting only has meaning if the learner experiences situations with various cardinalities.
-These distinctions in attention and the role of variation will become clearer in the examples which follow.Examples of Structures Supporting Understanding & Appreciation
+These distinctions in attention and the role of variation will become clearer in the examples which follow.

+In the rest of this paper we provide a wide range of examples from school mathematics where awareness of structure makes a significant difference to understanding.
+We then look in more detail at how structural awareness supports significant shifts between arithmetic and algebraic thinking.
+Finally we discuss pedagogic implications, indicating some earlier contributions to this issue.

+Examples of Structures Supporting Understanding & Appreciation

 We offer a range of examples which support our contention that appreciation of mathematical structure is vital for understanding, and well within the grasp of learners at all ages, even if it is not explicit or articulated.
+These examples are drawn from various aspects of mathematics: patterns, children’s arithmetic, angle sums, quadratics, multiplicative structure and geometric structure.

 Replicating and Constructing Repeating Patterns